pombase/website/frontend/src/docs/documentation/genotype-page.md

 # Genotype pages

-Genotype pages are analogous to gene pages, but decribe the alleles that make up a genotype, and show phenotypes associated with the genotype.
+Genotype pages are analogous to gene pages, but describe the alleles that make up a genotype, and show phenotypes associated with the genotype.